-Meet Jason Ozuzu, shown in figure 23.1 he graduated with a BSc degree in Computer Science with Industrial Experience in 2022.
+Meet Jason Ozuzu, shown in figure 33.1.
+He graduated with a Bachelor of Science degree in Computer Science with Industrial Experience in 2022 when this episode was first recorded.
+Jason did placements and internships at MorganStanley.com and Google.com (FitBit).

 So welcome Jason.
 Thank you for joining the show.
 And I wanted to talk to you a little bit about what your journey’s been from before you started studying here to now four years later.
 There’s a lot has happened in the last four years so tell us a little bit about how you came to study computer science.
 So can you tell us a little bit about yourself and where you from?
 Where you studied, where you studied before you came to Manchester?